-Approximately 80-85% of Canada’s native grasslands have disappeared.
+Approximately 80 to 85 per cent of Canada’s native grasslands have disappeared.
 Consequently, project partners recognize a need for ongoing, comprehensive grasslands inventory.
 While other land-use types are regularly assessed using a consistent methodology, there is no national inventory methodology applied to Canadian grasslands (native and tame).
 Further, grassland classification terminology has not been nationally defined, thus limiting effective collaboration across Canada.
 Management and accounting of ecological services have been hindered as a result.

 What is proposed?

-This project will identify and describe all existing grasslands inventories in Canada and determine how various inventories can be harmonized to develop a cohesive national grasslands inventory.
-The ultimate aim is to construct a national grasslands inventory, including all major grassland types and ecoregions.
-This would update and inform grassland policy, decision-making, and risk assessment across Canada going forward.
+This project will identify and describe all existing grasslands inventories in Canada and determine how various inventories can be harmonized to develop a cohesive national grassland inventory.
+The ultimate aim is to construct a national grassland inventory, including all major grassland types and ecoregions.
+This would update and inform grassland policy, decision-making and risk assessment across Canada going forward.

 Who will contribute to the grassland inventory?

-The project development team comprises agriculture representatives, NGOs, and provincial and federal collaborators.
-As such, the first and last components of this project will be to create a collaborative network that can drive grasslands inventory and remote sensing projects into the future.
+The project development team comprises agriculture representatives, NGOs and provincial and federal collaborators.
+As such, the first and last components of this project will be to create a collaborative network that can drive grassland inventory and remote-sensing projects into the future.

 Download the PDF here FAQ - Grassland Inventory

-This initiative aims to develop a national Canadian grasslands inventory that maps the extent of Canada’s native and tame grasslands and tracks the changes within them regularly.
-This is the foundation for supporting the development of consistent and evidence-based Federal and Provincial grasslands policy, risk assessment, decision making, biodiversity, and soil carbon accounting.
+This initiative aims to develop a national grassland inventory that maps the extent of Canada’s native and tame grasslands and tracks the changes within them regularly.
+This is the foundation for supporting the development of consistent and evidence-based Federal and Provincial grassland policy, risk assessment, decision making, biodiversity and soil carbon accounting.

 On April 21, 2022, CFGA hosted a webinar to share the feedback that was received through a series of interviews and surveys.
 The following are recordings and slide decks of the presentations.